Early Real-time Estimation of Infectious Disease Reproduction Number: Disease dynamics on networks

-As an outbreak progresses, at any given time there is a population of infected individuals, $\mathcal{\tilde{\mathcal{I}}}(t)$, and a population of removed individuals, $\tilde{\mathcal{R}}(t)$.
-The number of \emph{affected} individuals - the total number of infected individuals at time $t$ and those who recovered/removed by time $t$ - is given by
+Using the quantities introduced in the previous sections, we now derive other expressions that will be helpful in estimating the basic reproduction number, ${\cal R}_{0}$.
+As an outbreak progresses, at any given time there is a population of infectious individuals, $\tilde{I}(t)$, and a population of removed individuals, $\tilde{R}(t)$.
+The number of \emph{affected} individuals - the total number of infected individuals at time $t$ and those who are recovered/removed by time $t$ - is given by

+where $\tilde{S}(t)$ denotes the number of susceptible individuals at time $t$.
+As illustrated in Figure~\ref{JJ}, the total number of infected cases can be written as